Lepidogalaxias: Range and habitat

 It has a limited distribution in acidic pools of water in heathland peat flats of southwest Australia, between the Blackwood and Kent Rivers.
 This range is across a distance of 180 kilometres, in an area of Northcliffe, they are common in this region.
 Its habitat is semi-permanent water, small pools and streams that may be high in tannins and acidity (pH 3.0–6.5).
 They experience a range of water temperatures, daily changes of 16 to 32 degrees Celsius, in pools no deeper than 0.1 metres.
 The species rests on the bottom of the water using elongated pelvic and rounded caudal fins.
 These small and shallow pools may contain a population of around 150 individuals, are generally no larger than 600 square metres, and evaporate in the dry seasons.
 It is also unusual for its ability to survive desiccation by burrowing into sand, a process of aestivation, when the pools it lives in periodically evaporate.

 Taxonomy

-The species was first described in 1961 by Gerlof Fokko Mees.
+The species was first described in 1961 by Gerlof Mees.
 This author identified the species as belonging to the Galaxiidae, but the relationship to those species was in doubt.
 Lepidogalaxias salamandroides was eventually placed among the Osmeriformes as a monotypic arrangement, Lepidogalaxias (Lepidogalaxiidae), in 1991.
-This placement has been also challenged, and rightly so, as analyses of molecular data have shown that Lepidogalaxias is actually an old and isolated lineage basal to all other Euteleostei.
+This placement has been also challenged, and rightly so, as analyses of molecular data have shown that Lepidogalaxias is actually an old and isolated lineage sister to all other Euteleostei.
 The species is contained in the class Actinopterygii, ray-finned fish, and is sometimes given the taxonomic placements as Galaxiidae of the order Salmoniformes.

 It is sometimes named as the mud minnow, long-finned Galaxias, scaled galaxias, or dwarf pencilfish, however mud minnow usually refers to Galaxiella munda.
 A further list of names refer to L. salamandroides as salamanderfish of Western Australia, West Australian salamanderfish, salamander fish, salamanderfish, and Shannon mudminnow.